 Founder of Britain’s Chalke Valley History Festival, James Holland has been instrumental in consulting on the schedule, together with the Chelsea History Festival’s creative director, artist and author, Harry Parker.
 Holland says, “It is great to see the Chelsea History Festival join the calendar of history events in Britain.
 Royal Hospital Road in Chelsea is so rich in heritage and provides a magnificent setting at the heart of one of the great cities of the world.
 Being so easily accessible to many millions of people makes it an ideal location in which to share the stories that have shaped our world.”
 The Chelsea History Festival is supported this year by media partner Country & Town House magazine.
 Managing Director, Jeremy Isaac comments: “We are delighted and proud to partner with the Chelsea History Festival in its inaugural year.
 The team has curated a fabulous line-up of events, talks and activities with which I know our readers are going to be very engaged and I am certain that the festival is going to become a key date in the London cultural diary in the years to follow.”

-Tickets go on sale in September, ranging from £0 to £30.
+Tickets are on sale with prices ranging from £0 to £30.
 The full programme will be available at www.chelseahistoryfestival.com.